theta360developers/plugin-guide/docs/concept.md

 # Plugin Ideas

 We are constantly working with community members to support "ideation," scoping out possible plug-ins and helping define concepts.
 Dealing with feature requests and turning those into workable code is a process.
-Brainstorming, coming up with concepts, sharing them, stress-testing them, doing this within in the community often moves a concept to code more quickly.
+Brainstorming, coming up with concepts, sharing them, stress-testing them, and doing this within in the community can move a concept to code more quickly.

 ## Hands-Off Action Time-Lapse Concept